Yuva660/Multi-LLM-Langchain/README.md

 # Multi-LLM-Langchain
-OpenAI, Cohere, Fireworks (Mixtral AI)
+OpenAI, Cohere, Fireworks (Mixtral AI), llama2

 Add API Keys for all the above models in .env file and run the below command